 Address: 909 English Prairie Rd.
 Spring Grove, IL 60081

-Six Flags Fright Fest
+16. Six Flags Fright Fest

 If you want to bring your family, the ghouls are asleep during the day, so you can rest assured that no one is going to come up and scare you or your kids, but if you’re looking for something scarier, definitely attend later in the evening, starting 8 pm, which is when the monsters start waking up from their day slumber.

-Dates: September 18th through October 31st
+Dates: September 16th through October 31st, 2023

 Address: 1 Great America Pkwy, Gurnee, IL 60031

-Long Grove Apple Fest
+17. Long Grove Apple Fest

 A visit to Long Grove’s historic downtown and home to their famous Apple Festival will definitely give your palette all the apple varieties, fun carnival rides, as well as live music, and other fun fall festival activities!

-Dates: September 24th-26th
+Dates: September 23nd-24th, 2023

 Address: 308 Old McHenry Rd.
 Long Grove, IL.

-The 1,000 Jack-O-Lanterns.
 The 1,000 Jack-O-Lanterns event is an event that usually sells out pretty quickly, so you may or may not be able to get tickets depending on when you’re reading this post, but it’s definitely a fall festivity to have on your radar for the next year!

-Admission: adult ticket $16/$18, children 3-12 years old tickets $12/$14 plus $20 parking.
+Admission: adult ticket $19/$21, children 3-12 years old tickets $13/$15 plus $20 parking.
 Pricing increases an addition $2 if you purchase day of tickets.

 Address: 1000 Lake Cook Road Glencoe, IL 60022

-Western Suburb Fall Festivals
+Western Suburb Fall Festivals in 2023

-This special event that has been a hometown staple for 36 years, comes back this year in person for visitors and locals to enjoy live music, family fun games and a peek into some local shopping in St. Charles’s cute downtown shops.
+This special event which has been a hometown staple for 36 years, comes back this year in person for visitors and locals to enjoy live music, family fun games and a peek into some local shopping in St. Charles’s cute downtown shops.

-Dates: October 8th-10th
+Dates: October 6th-8th, 2023